Healthy Eating is Important for Diabetes Management and Blood Glucose Control

 Non-starchy vegetables and salad should fill ½ of your plate

-Vegetables are a wonderful source of vitamins and nutrients.
-Choose fresh or steamed veggies, because fried vegetables don't contain high nutritional value.
+Vegetables are a wonderful source of vitamins & nutrients.
+Choose fresh or steamed veggies.
+Fried vegetables don't contain high nutritional value.

 Protein should fill ¼ of your plate

-Good sources of protein include lean meats (such as skinless chicken), fish & seafood, low-fat or fat-free cheeses, eggs, tofu and no-sugar-added peanut butter.
+Good protein sources include lean meats (such as skinless chicken), fish & seafood, low-fat or fat-free cheeses, eggs, tofu and no-sugar-added peanut butter.

-OK sources of protein include beef, lamb and pork.
+OK sources of protein include beef, lamb & pork.

-Avoid fried chicken, sausages, cheeseburgers, pizza, regular bacon and regular cheeses.
+Avoid fried chicken, sausages, cheeseburgers, pizza, regular bacon & regular cheeses.

-* Sauces such as barbeque, teriyaki and others contain carbohydrates and are also high in sugar.
+- Sauces such as barbeque, teriyaki, etc. contain carbohydrates and are also high in sugar.

 Grains and starchy vegetables should fill ¼ of your plate

-Whenever possible, choose higher fiber, whole-grain or whole-wheat breads and pastas instead of white breads and pastas.
+Whenever possible, choose higher fiber, whole-grain or whole-wheat breads & pastas.
 Brown rice is a healthier choice than white rice.
 Other good starches include old fashioned & steel cut oats, quinoa, artichoke, sweet potatoes & yams, potatoes, corn, squash and pumpkin.

 OK carbs include granola bars, corn chips, pumpernickel or oat bread.

-Avoid bagels, french fries, tortillas or wraps, corn bread, muffins, pancakes and couscous.
-Sweetened breads and pastries are not healthy choices, and you should only eat them occasionally.
+Avoid bagels, French fries, tortillas or wraps, corn bread, muffins, pancakes and couscous.
+Sweetened breads & pastries are not healthy and you should only eat them occasionally.

 Beverages